uzair142/CV/README.md

 ## Education

 #### Makers Academy (January 2023 to December 2023)
--Emphasised technologies: Ruby, JavaScript, SQL, React, Ruby on Rails.
+• Emphasised technologies: Ruby, JavaScript, SQL, React, Ruby on Rails.

--Acquired proficiency in Agile methodologies, Object-oriented design, Test-driven development, and Web development best practices.
+• Acquired proficiency in Agile methodologies, Object-oriented design, Test-driven development, and Web development best practices.

--Completed a capstone project, which serves as a demonstration of the assimilation and application of the technologies learned during the bootcamp.
+• Completed a capstone project, which serves as a demonstration of the assimilation and application of the technologies learned during the bootcamp.

--Developed essential personal skills such as self-directed learning, resilience, and team collaboration.
+• Developed essential personal skills such as self-directed learning, resilience, and team collaboration.

--Built a portfolio of work, and gained practical experience through a collaborative, fast-paced development environment
+• Built a portfolio of work, and gained practical experience through a collaborative, fast-paced development environment

 #### Preston College (2014 to 2016)
--A-Level Maths (B)
+• A-Level Maths (B)

--AS-Level Biology (B)
+• AS-Level Biology (B)

 #### Jamiatul Ilm Wal Huda (2014 to 2020)
--Studies equivalent to MA in Islamic Theology
+• Studies equivalent to MA in Islamic Theology

--Memorised the entire Qur'an
+• Memorised the entire Qur'an

 #### Whitethread Institute (2020 to 2022)
 Expertise of Legislation in Islamic Law (Specialisation Programme)

 Completed a full-time post-graduate Islamic Studies course, focused on developing proficiency in researching and formulating legal responses to complex and everyday issues.
 Coursework included the study of important texts on Islamic legal theory, legal maxims, the principles of issuing rulings, and derivative rulings.
 Demonstrated strong research and analytical skills, as well as an in-depth understanding of Islamic legal principles.

-- Manuscripting work for a publishing company where paying attention to detail was essential
-- Community leader and speaker in front of thousands
-- Amazing brownie baker

-#### Hobbies
+## Hobbies

 Football: I play (if you can call it that) weekly